A History of LGBTQIA+ and Pride Month Marketing

 Source: The New Yorker

-In a country where the president and his team were caught laughing at victims of HIV, the church condemned those who suffered and outrageously expensive medications prevented patients from getting the treatment they needed, the pandemic raged on and took millions of lives.
+In a country where the president and his team were caught laughing at people living with HIV, the church condemned those who suffered, and outrageously expensive medications prevented patients from getting the treatment they needed, the pandemic raged on and took millions of lives.

-The AIDS Coalition to Unleash Power, or ACT UP, was an action group founded in 1987 to push government leaders to lower the cost of medications, speed up the process of FDA approval and actually bring in people suffering from HIV and AIDS to trial these medications.
+The AIDS Coalition to Unleash Power, or ACT UP, was an action group founded in 1987 to push government leaders to lower the cost of medications, speed up the process of FDA approval, and bring people who have HIV and AIDS to trial these medications.

-Through grassroots marketing and guerilla protests like “die-ins” conducted in churches, ACT UP’s advocacy pushed medication trials forward, saving lives and starting a major shift from stigma to acceptance regarding the pandemic.
+Through grassroots marketing and guerrilla protests like “die-ins” conducted in churches, ACT UP’s advocacy pushed medication trials forward, saving lives and starting a significant shift from stigma to acceptance regarding the pandemic.

 World AIDS Day